AndrewR3K/mwg_jobsystem/README.md

 #### SUPPORT
 Feel free to create an issue if you need assitance or have issues.
+You can also visit my [official support discord](https://discord.gg/BSmJQbtBQ8).

 #### Credits
 - The entire Vorp Dev Team